 But there’s a huge issue for the self-employed types among us who cannot deal with the complexity of integrating an LMS solution with your WordPress website, for instance.
 We certainly don’t want to deal with a Joomla or Moodle which makes it even more complex than a WordPress-centric solution.

 As such, you and I will look for options.
 Earlier, I wrote a post on how Podia fits the bill.

 But there are many other options if you like.

 Thinkific happens to be one of the strongest contenders that I’ve managed to evaluate so far (and I also evaluated Teachable and Learndash LMS) and the online course creation platform has a lot going for it.

 Here are some of those things that make Thinkific a great option for you to consider:

 Ease of Start

 If you do have some content ready for your course, it’s really easy to start creating your course, arrange your modules with lessons inside them.
 Just as it is with most online course creators, you can upload text, PDF or doc files, audio, and video.

-I replicated the course creation workflow with my free Quora Ads course and uploaded the entire course to Thinkific in 10 minutes flat.
+I replicated the course creation workflow with my Quora Ads course and uploaded the entire course to Thinkific in 10 minutes flat.
 This also includes a few intro lessons, quizzes, and surveys.